 - 2TB is $9.99

-The interest rate can vary from 13.24% to 24.24%, depending on the customer's credit score and other variables.
+Depending on the customer's credit score and other variables, the interest rate can vary from 13.24% to 24.24%.
 Purchases made with the physical card get 1% cashback, the card in Apple Wallet will net 2% cashback, and when used with specific partners and Apple itself, customers will get 3% cashback.
 Cashback rewards are automatically deposited into the customer's Apple Pay Cash balance.